gnosis/dappcon-website/src/pages/tickets.md

   thirdCol:
     cta: CONTACT US
     description: >-
-      Work 50% and enjoy the full conference experience for the remaining of the time!   &nbsp;
+      **Work 1 out of 3 days and enjoy the full conference for the remaining days!
+Contact us at volunteer@dappcon.io for more information.**   &nbsp;\

       Contact us at [volunteer@dappcon.io](mailto:volunteer@dappcon.io) for more
       informations